 How to Prevent Pool Stains from Returning

 One of the easiest ways to combat pool stains is to take the necessary precautions to prevent them before they occur.
-There are measures you can take to fend off both organic and metal pool stains.
+You can take some measures to fend off all types of pool stains.

 Preventing organic pool stains is a matter of regular cleaning and maintenance.
 The following are best practices for keeping environmental factors from contributing to stain development:

 - Keep your pool water balanced.
-The most effective way to prevent organic pool stains is to regularly monitor the pH, FAC, total chlorine, and alkaline levels in your pool water and adjust your treatment based on the Association of Pool and Spa Professionals’ guidelines.
+The most effective way to prevent organic pool stains is to regularly monitor your pool water’s pH, FAC, total chlorine, and alkaline levels and adjust your treatment based on the Association of Pool and Spa Professionals’ guidelines.

 - Keep your pool clean.
 There are many ways you can monitor and maintain your pool’s cleanliness.
 Some of the best methods are to invest in an automatic pool cleaner or vacuum your pool by hand, brush your pool walls, and regularly skim your pool’s surface to prevent any debris or dirt accumulation.